Where to Stay in Cancun

-Hotels choices range from boutique hotels along 5th Avenue, like Hotel Cacao, to beachfront resorts that the area is known for, like Viceroy Riviera Maya.
+Your hotels choices in Playa del Carmen range from boutique hotels along 5th Avenue, like Hotel Cacao, to beachfront resorts that the area is known for, like Viceroy Riviera Maya.
 Don’t discount the hotels along 5th Avenue.
 Most are very modern with pools and easy access to the beach.

 Also known as the Mayan Riviera, this is the stretch of beach that runs between Cancun and Playa del Carmen.
 Outside of the resorts, there really isn’t much to offer in terms of tourist attractions.

 Never fear though!
 These properties were designed to keep tourists entertained in their all-inclusive villages from family focused resort like Dreams Riviera Cancun Resort & Spa All Inclusive to romantic adult-only resorts like Iberostar Grand Hotel Paraiso All Inclusive.
 Many resorts do offer free transportation to Cancun and Playa del Carmen for those itching to explore beyond the secluded walls.

 I remember my first daytrip to Isla Mujeres.
 Hotels were almost unheard of on this secluded island, as where many other tourist amenities.
 Today, the island has become a destination that tourists visit for longer than just a day.